How to calculate mortgage payments—without a mortgage payment calculator

 Payment periods = 300

-Now that you have those three numbers in hand—your mortgage principal, your monthly interest rate and your number of payment periods—complete the formula below.
+Now, with your mortgage principal, your monthly interest rate and your number of payment periods in hand, complete the below formula.
 For simplicity, we’ve attributed a symbol for each of the three inputs used in the formula.

 P = Mortgage principal